ck546/academic-sitefinal/content/event/_index.md

 **Kwok, C.** (2018, February 2).
 Work autonomy and workplace justice.
 Paper presented at Political Theory Research Workshop, Center for Ethics, University of Toronto, Toronto, Ontario, Canada.

 **Kwok, C.**, & Chan, N. K. (2016, July 23-28).
 Forced democratization in social movement: A case study of the Umbrella Movement in Hong Kong.
 Paper presented at International Political Science Association 24th World Congress of Political Science, Poznan, Poland.

-**Kwok, C.** (2014, August 2-3).
-The liberal conception of human agency: A critique (in Chinese).
-Paper presented at The Idea of Left-liberalism in China: Theory and Practice Conference 2014, Universities Service Centre for China Studies, The Chinese University of Hong Kong, Hong Kong.